JM-Yacho/3310-Group/README.md

 # CSE3310_S2018

-All git commands can be found at https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html
+All `git commands` can be found at https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html

-To being a working local repository:
+To begin a working local repository:

 1. Clone the repository to a working directory.